AnurAK1/AI0-Machine-Learning/README.md

 #### 💡Project Objective
 The objective of this project to generate the predictive outcomes of the car price for used vehicle.This project demonstrates my skills in data science and hands-on experience in developing machine learning models.

 A Machine learning Models are developed from scratch in python for generating the prediction of the Car price.
 The primary package used for this prediction is `scikit-learn` (SKlearn).
-Re-tuning and optimisation of Algorithms was performed for generating better outcomes.
+Fine-tuning and optimisation of Algorithms was performed for generating better outcomes.
 ###### ⚙️Evaluation
 Root Mean Squared Error (RMSE)
 The evaluation are done on the root mean squared error.
 RMSE is defined as: